Medieval (film): Plot

-In the 14th century, Wenceslas IV is the king of Bohemia and Roman emperor at the same time.
-Wenceslas has received the throne after his father Charles IV, but his reign is not as successful, and the kingdom seems to fall apart under his weak rule.
+In the 14th century, Wenceslaus IV from the House of Luxembourg is the king of Bohemia, King of Germany and Roman emperor at the same time.
+Wenceslaus has received the throne after his father Charles IV, but his reign is not as successful, and he has built up a debt and the kingdom seems to fall apart under his weak rule.

 The country is actually ruled by Henry III of Rosenberg, the most powerful nobleman in the country.
 The film follows Jan Žižka, a knight, mercenary, and future leader of the Hussite army who leads a mercenary group.
+In his outfit consists of ex-nobles, knights, cutthroats, and former thugs now fighting for Groschen.